 The importance of maintenance in facility management

-Asset management and building maintenance are essential aspects of facility management.
-Without them, regular breakdowns and high maintenance costs become the norm.
-In today’s world where productivity and cost-saving are on top of everyone’s mind, these situations should clearly be avoided.
+In a world where productivity and cost-saving are on top of everyone’s mind, these situations should clearly be avoided.

-The answer is very simple: proactive maintenance management.
-As we alluded to while listing hard FM services, all building systems and equipment should be on some sort of a preventative maintenance plan.
+The answer is simple: preventive maintenance management.
+As we alluded to while listing hard FM services, all building systems and equipment should be on some sort of a proactive maintenance plan.
 This plan should specify when maintenance should be performed, which maintenance actions have to be executed, by whom, and when.
+There are a few viable maintenance strategies that organizations can deploy.
+The choice of strategy will depend on the types of assets the organization owns and the size of its maintenance budget.

-To ensure facility management is done right, medium-sized and large facilities need a strong facilities management team with access to the right tools.
-We’ll discuss those next.
+To ensure facility management is done right, medium-sized and large facilities need a strong facility management team with access to the right tools.
+We will discuss those two elements next.

-A common challenge is keeping track of all required tasks and knowing whether it is better to do something in-house or outsource it.
+A common challenge in facilities management is keeping track of all required tasks and knowing whether it is better to do something in-house or outsource it.
 The answer is not simple, since it depends on the type of facility, budget, type of service, and available talent.

 If a business prefers to have full control over all operations due to security/privacy issues or just wants to avoid delays due to a service provider not meeting a particular deadline, it has to build an in-house facility management team.

-Depending on the size of the space and the number of people and assets that need to be managed, many hard and soft FM services we listed above can have their own separate teams.
-For instance, a maintenance department could consist of a maintenance director, maintenance supervisor, and several maintenance technicians and mechanics.
+Depending on the size of the space and the number of people and assets that need to be managed, many hard and soft FM services we listed above can have their separate teams.
+For instance, a maintenance department can be one of those teams and it can consist of a maintenance manager, maintenance supervisor, and several maintenance technicians and mechanics.

 Below are a couple of examples that showcase some of the many possible FM department organizational configurations: